If you’re not planning to quit your job, do you even have one?

 What’s a high employee turnover rate?

-According to a recent LinkedIn study with more than half a billion participants, the average employee turnover rate across industries is 10.6%.
+According to a recent LinkedIn study with over half a billion participants, the average employee turnover rate across industries is 10.6%.
 The unlucky winner at the top of the list is the Professional Services industry, with a turnover rate of 13.4%, followed by Tech and media (12.9%).

 While Professional Services traditionally have high turnover, the tech industry has been at the top of the list for years.
 By diving deep into the results, you can see some positions which have incredibly high turnover rates, such as HR roles (14.6%), Research specialists (13.1%) and Product professionals (13.0%).
 These results can be attributed to the high demand for technical skills and increasing wages.